 Electrician certificate programs teach students the skills needed to work as an electrician, including how to choose the right insulators and conductors, read meters and set up rigging.
 They might study industrial and commercial wiring techniques as well.
-In addition to taking classes, students also participate in on-the-job training.
+In addition to taking classes, students also participate in on-the-job training through apprenticeships.
 These programs may also offer specializations for such trades as inside electrician or manufacturing plant electrician.

 Most programs include basic math courses, especially in algebra.
 Some programs may also offer specialty courses in topics like fiber optics or security systems.
 Other topics include:

 - National Electrical Code (NEC)